NomicFoundation/hardhat/docs/src/content/tutorial/creating-a-new-hardhat-project.md

 ::::

-Now, we can install Hardhat:
+Now we can install Hardhat:

 ::::tabsgroup{options="npm 7+,npm 6,yarn"}